Spring

 Historical records for this unnamed thermal feature remain limited.
 The generic designation "SPRING" suggests it lacks documented Indigenous or settler naming traditions.
 The site falls within traditional Northern Paiute territories, though specific use of this spring is not recorded in available sources.

-The water at Spring contains 660 mg/L total dissolved solids.
+The water at Spring is slightly alkaline (pH 8.3) with 660 mg/L total dissolved solids.